LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/_Classes.md

 Operator sizeof() is used to determine the memory requirement of a specific type, in bytes.
 This operator is valid for classes, too, and basically reports the sum of bytes consumed by each data attribute contained within the class declaration.

 Depending on the compiler you use, sizeof() might or might not include padding for certain attributes on word boundaries.

-The order of allocation of nonstatic class members separated by an access_specifier is implementation-dependent.

-The order of allocation of nonstatic class members separated by an access_specifier is implementation-dependent.
-The compiler allocates class members in the order in which they are declared.
-Suppose A is a name of a class.
-The following class members of A must have a name different from A:

-    All data members
-    All type members
-    All enumerators of enumerated type members
-    All members of all anonymous union members